kineticstoolkit/kineticstoolkit_doc/src/python_numbers.md

 emg_max = 34.0
 ```

-## Arithmetic operations between numbers of different type
+## 📄 Arithmetic operations between numbers of different type

-When we perform operation between different types, Python may convert the types by itself to be sure that the result has the correct type.
+When we perform operation between different types, python may convert the types to ensure that the result holds the correct value.
 For example, adding an int and a float results in a float:

 ```{code-cell} ipython3
 a = 2 + 4.5